Government agencies communicate via

 Refer to our income guidelines to find out the assessment criteria and required documents based on your employment type.

-^ Private residential properties include but are not limited to houses, buildings, land, Executive Condominium (EC) units and privatised HUDC flats.
-You are deemed as having acquired interest in a property which is:
+^ Private properties include but are not limited to houses, buildings, land, Executive Condominium (EC) units and privatised HUDC flats.
+You have acquired an interest in a property through purchase or when it is:

-The loan amount will depend on the extent the remaining lease can cover the youngest buyer to the age of 95.
+The loan amount will depend on the extent the remaining lease can cover the youngest buyer to the age of 95 and above.

 Use the payment plan calculator to find out the payments required at various milestones to buy a new or resale flat, and check that you have sufficient budget before committing to a flat purchase.

-Resale flat: Up to 85% of the resale price or flat value, whichever is lower.
+Resale flat: Up to 80%^ of the lower of the resale price and value.

-* The LTV limit refers to the maximum amount of housing loan a flat buyer can take up, expressed as a percentage of the lower of the purchase price or flat value.
+* The LTV limit refers to the maximum amount of housing loan a flat buyer may take up, expressed as a percentage of the lower of the flat price and value of the flat.

 In addition to meeting the above eligibility conditions, your second HDB housing loan amount will be reduced by the full CPF refund and part of the cash proceeds from the disposal* of the existing or last-owned HDB flat.
 This promotes financial prudence and prevents over-borrowing.